hello-from-anon-researcher/hello-from-anon-researcher.github.io/docs/toolcollection/toolcollection.md

 The software engineering conferences/journals include:

-1. International Conference on Software Engineering
+1. International Conference on Automated Software Engineering (ASE)
-2. Foundations of Software Engineering
+2. Joint European Software Engineering Conference and Symposium on the Foundations of Software Engineering (ESEC/FSE)
-3. Automated Software Engineering
+3. International Conference on Software Engineering (ICSE)
-4. International Symposium on Software Testing and Analysis
+4. International Symposium on Software Testing and Analysis (ISSTA)
-5. IEEE Transaction of Software Engineering
+5. Empirical Software Engineering (EMSE)
-6. Empirical Software Engineering
+6. IEEE Software
-7. IEEE Software
+7. Information and Software Technology (IST)
-8. Journals of Systems and Software
+8. Journal of Systems and Software (JSS)
-9. Information and Software Technology
+9. Transactions on Software Engineering (TSE)
-10. ACM Transactions on Software Engineering and Methodology
+10. Transactions on Software Engineering and Methodology (TOSEM)
-11. Mining Software Repositories

 The security conferences/journals include:

-1. ACM Conference on Computer and Communications Security
+1. Conference on Computer and Communications Security (CCS)
-2. IEEE Symposium on Security and Privacy
+2. Symposium on Security and Privacy (S&P)
-3. The Network and Distributed System Security
+3. Network and Distributed System Security Symposium (NDSS)
-4. USENIX Security
+4. USENIX Security Symposium
-5. IEEE Transactions on Information Forensics and Security
+5. Transactions on Information Forensics and Security (TIFS)
-6. IEEE Transactions on Dependable and Secure Computing
+6. Transactions on Dependable and Secure Computing (TDSC)
-7. Computers & Security
+7. Journal of Computers & Security
-8. International Journal of Information Security Science
+8. International Journal of Information Security (IJIS)
-9. International Journal of Information Security
-10. IEEE Security & Privacy
+9. Security & Privacy Journal
-11. Annual Computer Security Applications Conference
+10. Annual Computer Security Applications Conference (ACSAC)

 We further augmented the resulting list with malware detection techniques from seven recent surveys: